Are you trying to market an online casino?

 #5 Social Media

-You can promote your site via social media.
+Social media is one of our favorite cheap advertising methods.
 Gamblers hate it when they loose [duh!], but everybody loves a winner.
 Allow your players to post to social media when they win.
 “Jill won big on MySite.com!”

 Physical casinos put their loosest slots in well-trafficked areas.
 They want winners to scream out and induce others to gamble.
 The same effect can be had online with social media.